 Pack up day – always such a sad day for me.
 I don’t want to leave.

 Our camp starts out so beautiful.
-Very inviting… but by the time we are ready to leave, we follow the “leave no trace rule.”
+Very inviting… but we pack and before we know it, we’re ready to leave.
+We make sure to follow the “leave no trace rule”.